Who is Dhanalakshmi Sekar

 In fact, meeting Manikandan was a huge turning point for Dhanalakshmi.

 Currently in his early 30s, Manikandan still runs in departmental and inter-state meets.
-During his heydays, he has also represented India at various events.
+During his heydays, he represented India at various events.

 “I know what it's like to be hungry but also how athletics can change lives.
 I've been part of the national camp and I've won a bronze at the Asian Grand Prix too.
 I've got a job in the Railways now.
 I want to help other athletes in the same way,” Manikandan says.

-Dhanalakshmi Sekar began breaking through in 2018.
+Dhanalakshmi Sekar broke through in 2018.
 In June that year, she finished third in both 100m and 200m at the Tamil Nadu State Championships held in Tirunelveli.

 Her first major scalp, though, came later that year when she upset the erstwhile National Open 100m champion A. Chandralekha in a university meet at Tiruchirappalli.